victoria-ianeva/Gaze-Data-from-Web-Searching-Tasks/README.md

 2. The folder "Gaze Data" contains the following information:

-  a) "Gaze data for both groups for the Search task with Generic AOIs"
+  1) "Gaze data for both groups for the Search task with Generic AOIs"
-  b) "Gaze data for both groups for the Browse task with Generic AOIs"
+  2) "Gaze data for both groups for the Browse task with Generic AOIs"
   c) "Gaze data for both groups for the Search task with Page-specific AOIs"
   d) "Gaze data for both groups for the Browse task with Page Specific AOIs"